-In their article, the dimension i represented individual banks, and j individual borrowing firms. $\beta_0$ is a constant term, $\Delta D_i$ the indicator of the liquidity shock sustained by bank i, and $\eta_j$ an unobservable term capturing simultaneous shocks to firm j credit demand.
-The term $\Delta L{ij}$ captures the change in lending from before to after the event, and banks that were hit more by the liquidity shock should be those that reduce more (or grow less) their lending.
-As shown by Khawja and Mian, specification (1) as estimated with basic OLS would likely generate biased estimates of $\hat{\beta}1$ because of a correlation with simultaneous demand shocks embedded in the unobservable term $\eta_j$ .
-In normal circumstances, for instance, one would expect a simultaneous reduction in credit demand when there is a liquidity shock, so that not taking this effect into account would lead to an over-estimate of the true supply shock.
-However, introducing borrowers' fixed effects on model specification (1) would absorb any demand driven contamination thus resolving the bias problem affecting the OLS estimation.
-Consequently, the alternative model specification for estimation is
+In their article, the dimension i represented individual banks, and j individual borrowing firms. β_0 is a constant term, ΔD_i the indicator of the liquidity shock sustained by bank i, and η_j an unobservable term capturing simultaneous shocks to firm j credit demand.
+The term ΔL{ij} captures the change in lending from before to after the event, and banks that were hit more by the liquidity shock should be those that reduce more (or grow less) their lending.
+As shown by Khawja and Mian, specification (1) as estimated with basic OLS would likely generate biased estimates of $\hat{\beta}1$ because of a correlation with simultaneous demand shocks embedded in the unobservable term η_j .
+In normal circumstances, for instance, one would expect a simultaneous reduction in credit demand when there is a liquidity shock, so that not taking this effect into account would lead to an over-estimate of the true supply shock.8 However, introducing borrowers' fixed effects on model specification (1) would absorb any demand driven contamination thus resolving the bias problem affecting the OLS estimation.
+Consequently, the alternative model specification for estimation is with γ_1 now unbiased and γ_j being a vector of fixed effect coefficients.
+In essence, this alternative model specification achieves identification comparing the impact on lending of separate banks i to the same firm j.
+Under the less stringent assumption that the same firm uses multiple banks to obtain similar type of loans, any common shock on demand factors would not affect the identification of the supply effect.

-We defer to the original Khwaja and Mian (2008) article for the details of the model.
+7 We defer to the original Khwaja and Mian (2008) article for the details of the model.